AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

 This is a camera for SpriteKit that allows you to navigate around the scene using multi-touch gestures.
 You can pan, pinch, and rotate to control the camera.
-When a gesture ends, the camera maintain the velocity of the transformation then gradually slows it down over time.
+When a gesture ends, the camera maintain the velocity of its transformations then gradually slows them down over time.

 ## Video